NethServer/ns8-docs/README.rst

 NS8 documentation
 =================

-Sphinx documentation sources for NS8 documentations.
+Sphinx documentation sources for NS8 documentation.

-Under the root directory there are some specials files:
+Under the root directory there are some special files:

 * conf.py: Sphinx configuration
 * Makefile: Sphinx build makefile
 * index.rst: document structure

 All other ``.rst`` files are chapters of the manual.
 If you wish to add a new chapter, create a new file and add it to the index.rst file.

 How to contribute